Tingira Heights

 Table Chart PROFILE FAQ

-Health performance in Tingira Heights is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Tingira Heights are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Frequently Asked Questions - Health